ph-22416/CODE-CLAUSE-INTERNSHIP/README.md

 🔹 User Authentication - Secure recipes with user accounts

+## 📜 License
-## 📜 License- This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.

 ## 📧 Contact
 📩 Email: priyanshichaudhary2015@gmail.com